-Periodically the MBNEP conducts bay-wide bathymetry surveys.
+Periodically the MBNEP works with a contractor to conduct bay-wide bathymetry surveys.
 Interferometric side scan sonar will be used in the deeper waters of the bay and LiDAR measurements will be used for the shallower areas to collect topo-bathymetric elevation point data.
 The contractor will seam together the data sets and conduct the classification to create the bathymetry data layer.
 All standard accuracy validations will be conducted to ensure data quality.
 The results will be shared widely with project partners and researchers.
 The analysis is likely to be conducted at approximately a ten-year frequency.